stiles/la-geography/README.md

   - No, you don't live in the "City of North Hollywood"!

 **Source:** [LA Times Mapping LA project](https://github.com/datadesk/boundaries.latimes.com) (archived)
 **Credit:** Created by [Ben Welsh](https://github.com/palewire) and the [LA Times Data Desk](https://github.com/datadesk).
-Though the original project was deprecated a few years ago, I'm excited to keep these essential boundaries active in my own way.
+Though the original project was deprecated a few years ago, I'm excited to keep these essential boundaries active — and easily enriched with demographic data — in my own way.

 ### LAPD (police)
 - **Bureaus** (4): Central, South, Valley, West